How to spot dangerous blue-green algae

 Fretz has an office overlooking the beginnings of a potential bloom behind ECHO.

 "We're starting to see a significant increase in two things: the size of the blooms and, also, how early they come in the season," Fretz said.

 To be clear, Fretz says blue-green algae is normal.
 The problem comes when, because of higher temperatures and nutrient load, it outcompetes the other algaes and forms a bloom.
 That bloom can then produce toxins that the health department says can make you or your pets sick.

 "You could experience skin rashes or allergy-like symptoms.
 And then if you swallow water with high levels of toxins, you could experience stomach issues like cramping or vomiting or diarrhea," O'Brien said.

-That's why they put out this video to help you correctly identify cyanobacteria.
 They say a lot of people incorrectly report blue-green algae.

 Fretz explained the difference: "There's going to be algae growing off the rocks-- that's not blue-green algae.
 You might see some milfoil or other plants growing up from the bottom, sort of stalk-like with leaves-- they're not blue-green algae.
 This is literally an algae that is a micro-organism."

 So if you can pick it up with a stick, it isn't blue-green algae.
 If it has leaves, it's likely duckweed or another plant.
 And if it's yellow and you also see it on the ground, it's probably just pollen.

 Instead, look for bluish-green dots, a pea soup consistency and an oily sheen, which is part of the algae's toxic output.